partylikeits1983/miden-tutorials/book/src/rust-client/mint_consume_send_tutorial.md

 All 5 notes minted for Alice successfully!

 [STEP 4] Alice will now consume all of her notes to consolidate them.
+Checking for Alice's consumable notes to consume them...
 Currently, Alice has 0 consumable notes.
 Waiting for 5...
-Alice has 5 consumable notes.
+Currently, Alice has 0 consumable notes.
+Waiting for 5...
+Found 5 consumable notes for Alice.
 Consuming them now... one or more warnings were emitted
-Successfully consumed all of Alice's notes.
+All of Alice's notes consumed successfully.

 [STEP 5] Alice sends 5 notes of 50 tokens each to 5 different users.
+Creating multiple P2ID notes for 5 target accounts in one transaction...
+Submitted a transaction with 4 P2ID notes.
+Submitting one more single P2ID transaction...

 All steps completed successfully!
 Alice created a wallet, a faucet was deployed,